-[00:23:47] I do love and Christian tradition that we’re often inviting God, maybe at the beginning of a church service, we might invite that to join us or ask the Holy spirit to come.
-That is beautiful.
-And at the same time, God is already there.
-It’s everywhere all the time when we’re inviting God.
-All we’re doing is acknowledging something that’s already true, which is like, God is here.
+I do love in the Christian tradition that we’re often inviting God, maybe at the beginning of a church service, we might invite God to join us or ask the Holy spirit to come.
+That is beautiful and at the same time, God is already there.
+God is everywhere all the time.
+When we’re inviting God all we’re doing is acknowledging something that’s already true, which is like, God is here.

-[00:24:14] And so mindfulness wakes us up to that.
-And this is kind of the foundation of where this integration occurs, but when we practice being present than if we are aware of God being part of the present moment, that can only enhance our spiritual connection, then with God and increase our ability to hear and to feel, and to be connected to this divine being, but recognizing that it doesn’t have to be about a certain set of thoughts or that really when we’re present in the moment to God, that’s kind of like being present to somebody that we care about.
+And so mindfulness wakes us up to that and this is kind of the foundation of where this integration occurs, but when we practice being present then we are aware of God being part of the present moment, that can only enhance our spiritual connection than with God and increase our ability to hear and to feel, and to be connected to this divine being.
+But recognizing that it doesn’t have to be about a certain set of thoughts or that really when we’re present in the moment to God, that’s kind of like being present to somebody that we care about.
 My husband and I have been married for 20 years.
-Sometimes we talk, sometimes we don’t.
-And however I feel about him in a given moment, doesn’t change that.
-He’s my husband and he’s here.
-And I think it’s kind of like that with God.
+Sometimes we talk, sometimes we don’t and however I feel about him in a given moment, doesn’t change that.
+He’s my husband and he’s here and I think it’s kind of like that with God.
 So like sometimes I might be talking to God and we’re having a conversation and I’m feeling things or I’m thinking about things but whether or not that’s happening, God is still here.
-God is still God, I’m still me.
-And so mindfulness just gives me a chance to notice, to look around and say, “Oh, God is actually right here already.”
+God is still God, I’m still me and so mindfulness just gives me a chance to notice, to look around and say, “Oh, God is actually right here already.”

-Carrie: I want to make this real practical for people.
+Carrie: I want to make this really practical for people.
 So say someone’s listening to this podcast and they’re like, “yes, mindfulness sounds like it would be really helpful for me.”

-[00:28:48] What are the thoughts that are here?
-What are the urges or behaviors that I’m noticing in myself what’s happening in my body.
+What are the thoughts that are here?
+What are the urges or behaviors that I’m noticing in myself what’s happening in my body?
 That would be sort of an informal, mindful moment and maybe taking a few breaths and then continuing on with my day.

 Carrie: And I will definitely put those links that you talked about in the show notes too.
-So if people want to look and dive into it a little bit more than they can.
-So towards the end of every podcast, I really ask the guests to share a story of hope, which is a time that you’ve received hope from God or another person.
+So if people want to look and dive into it a little bit more then they can.
+So towards the end of every podcast, I really like to ask the guests to share a story of hope, which is a time that you’ve received hope from God or another person.

-I think what actually instills hope inside of my heart is these little tiny micro moments of provision and the one that came to my mind when I thought what would be the story of hope that I would share is actually just something simple as my morning cup of coffee.
-I wish I could remember who said this.
-I know there’s a quote out there from somebody who talked about how his morning cup of coffee is what gave him hope for the world.
-I really think that there’s some truth in that, that when I bring a mindful awareness to the present moment around those things that bring me joy, something in the morning like a cup of coffee smelling it.
-[00:32:47] The warmth of the cup, recognizing all the people involved in bringing that coffee to me.
+I think what actually instills hope inside of my heart is these little tiny micro-moments of provision and the one that came to my mind when I thought what would be the story of hope that I would share is actually just something simple as my morning cup of coffee.
+I wish I could remember who said this, I know there’s a quote out there from somebody who talked about how his morning cup of coffee is what gave him hope for the world.
+I really think that there’s some truth in that, that when I bring a mindful awareness to the present moment around those things that bring me joy, something in the morning like a cup of coffee, smelling it, the warmth of the cup, recognizing all the people involved in bringing that coffee to me.
 All of the growers and the people who worked to process it and the people who packaged it and brought it around the world.
 The people who made the coffee pot.
-And I mean, you can kind of go on and on about all the people involved in something as simple as a cup of coffee, and then to be present to that experience.
-[00:33:12] That is what actually ignites hope in my heart.
+And I mean, you can kind of go on and on about all the people involved in something as simple as a cup of coffee, and then to be present to that experience that is what actually ignites hope in my heart.
 Those little things happen throughout the course of every day on those little moments of provision.
-Those moments of recognizing that no matter how lost things seem in the world, they will always seem broken in the world we live in, no matter how aware we are in any given moment or any given year of how challenging things are, there are still these small pieces of provision every single moment.
-And that truly gives me hope.
+Those moments of recognizing that no matter how lost things seem in the world, they will always seem broken in the world we live in, no matter how aware we are in any given moment or any given year of how challenging things are, there are still these small pieces of provision every single moment and that truly gives me hope.
 So that’s what kind of awakens my heart up to say, “Oh, I’m okay.”
 The world’s okay where I’m being given what I need right now.
-[00:33:56] And I know that in every moment, moving forward, God will continue to give me what I need.
-And that’s a hopeful thing for me.
+And I know that in every moment, moving forward, God will continue to give me what I need and that’s a hopeful thing for me.

 Carrie: That’s awesome.
 Thank you so much for sharing that.
 I think it’s just very relevant to what we talked about today.

-Dr. Kraegel: Certainly this particular season too.
-As we’re kind of nearing the end of 2020 here, and it’s been a year where we recognized globally [00:34:20] so many challenges in terms of health and mental wellbeing and injustice on so many different levels and so many layers of difficulty.
+Dr. Kraegel: Certainly this particular season too as we’re kind of nearing the end of 2020 here, and it’s been a year where we recognized globally so many challenges in terms of health and mental wellbeing and injustice on so many different levels and so many layers of difficulty.
 It hasn’t been a year that we’ve been able to pretend that things are okay.
 So something like mindfulness, I think, has been crucial for me and recognizing that we’re not okay because we have it all figured out and we know what’s going to happen.
-We are okay because God is providing for us in each moment.
-And so mindfulness really helps open me up to that awareness.
+We are okay because God is providing for us in each moment and so mindfulness really helps open me up to that awareness.

-[00:35:23] Yeah, well, I hope it is helpful for people.
-And I think, you know, for people who pursue mindfulness, oftentimes it’s just finding the right style, the right resource.
+Dr. Kraegel: Yeah, well, I hope it is helpful for people and I think, you know, for people who pursue mindfulness, oftentimes it’s just finding the right style, the right resource.
 It’s a very simple concept, but can be practiced in a lot of different ways.
 So I hope that those listening will give it a chance.
-[00:35:41] So thank you so much for the chance to talk about it today.
+So thank you so much for the chance to talk about it today.
 I really appreciate that.